akinnamore/MonthlySpotifyWrapped/README.txt

 To generate your monthly spotify wrapped playlist, follow these steps:

-1: Generate your Spotify developer's OAuth token
+1: Generate your Spotify developer's client ID and client secret
     Log in to Spotify Dev dashboard with your Spotify account: https://developer.spotify.com/dashboard/ Create a new App to generate your client ID and client secret

 2. In Postman, make a new Spotify collection on the Authorization tab of the collection, choose "OAuth 2.0" for the type